 Stock-Based Compensation.
 The Company applies the fair value method of accounting for stock-based compensation.
 Under this method, compensation cost is measured at the grant date based on the fair value of the award and is recognized over the award vesting period.
 The Company classifies the benefits of tax deductions in excess of the compensation cost recognized for the options (excess tax benefit) as financing cash flows.
-The fair value of each option award is estimated as of the date of grant using the Black-Scholes option-pricing model.
 The fair value of each restricted stock award is equal to the Company's stock price on the date the award is granted.

 Income Taxes.
 The Company follows the liability method of accounting for income taxes under which deferred tax assets and liabilities are recognized for the future tax consequences of (i) temporary differences between the tax basis of assets and liabilities and their reported amounts in the consolidated financial statements and (ii) operating loss and tax credit carry-forwards for tax purposes.
 Deferred tax assets are reduced by a valuation allowance when, based upon management's estimates, it is more likely than not that a portion of the deferred tax assets will not be realized in a future period.
-The Company recognized a full valuation allowance as of June 30, 2018 and June 30, 2017 and has not recognized any tax provision or benefit for any of the periods.
+The Company recognized a full valuation allowance as of June 30, 2019 and June 30, 2018 and has not recognized any tax provision or benefit for any of the periods.
 The Company reviews its tax positions quarterly for tax uncertainties.
-The Company did not have any uncertain tax positions as of June 30, 2018 or June 30, 2017.
+The Company did not have any uncertain tax positions as of June 30, 2019 or June 30, 2018.
 The Tax Cuts and Jobs Act was signed into law on December 22, 2017, and enacts significant changes to U.S. income tax and related laws.
 Among other things, the Tax Cuts and Jobs Act reduces the top U.S. corporate income tax rate from 35.0% to 21.0%, and makes changes to certain other business-related exclusions, deductions and credits.
 The Company has assessed the impact of the tax bill on the financial statements as of June 30, 2018.
 Due to the Company's full valuation allowance, the changes to the income tax provision as a result of the bill are not expected to have a consolidated financial statement impact.

 Investment in the Joint Venture Company.
 The Company's consolidated financial statements include the investment in Peak Gold, LLC which is accounted for under the equity method.
-The Company has designated one of the three members of the Management Committee and on June 30, 2018 held a 60.0% ownership interest in Peak Gold.
+The Company has designated one of the three members of the Management Committee and on June 30, 2019 held a 60.0% ownership interest in Peak Gold.
 Royal Gold will initially serve as the Manager of the Joint Venture Company and will manage, direct, and control operations of the Joint Venture Company.
 The Company recorded its investment at the historical cost of the assets contributed.
-The cumulative losses of the Joint Venture Company exceed the historical cost of the assets contributed to the Joint Venture Company; therefore the Company's investment in Peak Gold, LLC as of June 30, 2018 and 2017 is zero.
+The cumulative losses of the Joint Venture Company exceed the historical cost of the assets contributed to the Joint Venture Company; therefore the Company's investment in Peak Gold, LLC as of June 30, 2019 and 2018 is zero.
 The portion of the cumulative loss that exceeds the Company's investment will be suspended and recognized against earnings, if any, from the investment in the Joint Venture Company in future periods.